AntonyOmondi/assignment_project_week3/README.md

 ```
 /akan-name-generator
   ├── index.html          # HTML structure
+  ├── README.md           # Markdown explaining the project and technologies used.
+  ├── images              # Folder containing the images used in the project
+  |   ├── akhan-bg.jpg
+  |   └── flag_favicon.jpg
+  ├── css
-  ├── style.css           # CSS for styling the application
+  |   └── style.css        # CSS for styling the application
+  └── src
       └── script.js        # JavaScript for generating Akan names

 ```

 ---